tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 ### Address Space Layout Randomization

-> Address Space Layout Randomization (or `ASLR` for short) is a security measure that consists in randomly arranging the positions of a process' key address spaces, such as the base of the executable and the positions of the **stack**, **heap** and libraries.
+> Address Space Layout Randomization (or `ASLR` for short) is a security measure that consists in randomly arranging the positions of a process's key address spaces, such as the base of the executable and the positions of the **stack**, **heap** and libraries.

 Since this mechanism difficults guessing exact addresses, which is vital to perform buffer overflows, we disabled it with the following command: